-This article was last updated Jul 05, 2018, but some terms and conditions may have changed or are no longer available.
-For the most accurate and up to date information please consult the terms and conditions found on the issuer website.
+This article was last updated Jun 02, 2020.
+Terms and conditions may have changed.
+For the most accurate information, please consult the issuer website.

 How to calculate credit card interest

 Calculating your credit card interest requires some math, but you can do so by following the three steps listed below.

 Note, for our example, we used a credit card with a 20% variable APR, 30-day billing cycle and a $1,000 balance on the card each day.

 1. Convert the annual interest rate to a daily rate.
 Because credit card interest is calculated on a daily – and not annual – basis, you should first convert the APR to a daily rate.
 To do this, divide your APR by 365.